OpenResearchInstitute/cobs_decoder/design_discussion/images/wavedrom/README.md

-# COBS Decoder Entity Design Docs

-[COBS_dec-Entity-Design.md](COBS_dec-Entity-Design.md) is a low-level design document for the COBS decoder, featuring lots of timing diagrams.

 ## Timing Diagram Tool
 The timing diagrams are drawn using [WaveDrom](https://wavedrom.com), a tool that converts a simple textual description into timing diagrams.
 The source files are JSON.